Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 completely foolproof is to underestimate the ingenuity of complete fools.”*

 To prevent the above-mentioned user error, one could employ the `attrs` or `pydantic` packages.
-They improve class initialization, including type checking and automatic type conversions.
+They enhance class initialization, including type checking and automatic type conversions.

 Another common user mistake is overlooking that an object will be modified